Amphiroa beauvoisii: Synonymy

-Distribution and habitat
+Distribution, habitat, and ecology

 Amphiroa beauvoisii is one of the most widely distributed species in the genus Amphiroa, found primarily in tropical and subtropical climates.
 It has been recorded from the Mediterranean, the Indian Ocean, the Gulf of California, the Caribbean, and the South African coast.
 More recently, in 2009, it was found in temperate waters along the southwest, south, and southeast Australian coasts.
 However, it is possible that some of the individuals collected from the southwest coast were actually misidentified A. anceps specimens.

 The habitat of the species is rocky intertidal pools, and it grows on the surface of rocks.
 It can be found at depths of up to 15 m below the surface of the water.

-Ecology

 Life cycle

 Red algae, including A. beauvoisii, exhibit different forms through different generations.
 This process typically begins as a gametophyte generation, then a sporophyte generation, then a carposporophyte generation which germinates into a tetrasporaphyte.
 In A. beauvoisii, these different generations will exist in different proportions to one another depending on the geographic location.
 In subtropical climates, tetrasporangial, bisporangial and gametangial specimens have been found.
 There are three different proportions found in tropical regions: equal rates of gametangial and sporangial specimens (Pacific Mexico), mostly sporangial specimens (Gulf of California), or only tetrasporangial and bisporangial specimens (Caribbean).
 In the Australian populations of A. beauvoisii, tetrasporangial forms are common, while gametangial and carposporangial forms have not been recorded.

 The size, cover, and frond length of A. beauvoisii varies seasonally.
 Additionally, the percentage of fronds that are in the tetrasporangial or bisporangial (reproductive) forms also changes based on the season, though this is not based solely on the seasonal temperature, but other factors as well.
 A population of A. beauvoisii will reproduce and persist both through germinating spores form these reproductive fronds as well as by re-growing the holdfast of the organism.

-Phytochemistry
+Research

 Amphiroa beauvoisii has been tested for bioactive properties, but showed no activity in antibacterial, antifungal, antiviral, cytotoxic, or antimitotic applications.